Public engagement: Challenges for scalable public engagement efforts in science

 Although democratic deliberation can be an effective form of public engagement, some have suggested that these "contexts and styles of interaction are often difficult to produce and to facilitate" and they often fail to scale up.
 Especially on scientific topics, much public discussion takes place on platforms such as social media, which are inherently limited in their democratic and inclusive capacities.

-In addition, a Pew Research Center report from 2018 reported that an increasing number of Americans find it stressful just to discuss politics with those they disagree with.
+In addition, a Pew Research Center report from 2018 found that an increasing number of Americans find it stressful just to discuss politics with those they disagree with.
 This has implications for public deliberation of science in an age when an increasing number of scientific issues, such as COVID-19 or climate change, are entangled with political affiliations.

 Public engagement with science was formally called for in the Third Report of the UK House of Lords Committee on Science and Technology, which argued that "public confidence in science and policy based on science has been eroded in recent year....there is a new humility on the part of science in the face of public attitudes, and a new assertiveness on the part of the public."
 One consultation, on the regulation of biotechnology in 1998, involved six two-day workshops as well as a large-scale survey.
 Asked who should be involved in regulating biotechnology, between 40 and 50 percent of respondents said regulatory groups should include a mixed advisory body, an expert body, scientists themselves, the general public, government, and environmental groups.
 One advisor to the Office of Science and Technology said the process was time-consuming and expensive, and workshops were open to the charge of being run by their organizers rather than their participants, but he still felt the participants dealt with the issues and came to understand them.